DavidTelenko/markdowned/IT/Notes/Vim.md

 :cfirst - Go to the first item on the list.
 :clast - Go to the last item on the list.
 :cc <n> - Go to the nth item.
+:cdo s/old/new/cgi - execute command for each entry in list :cfdo s/old/new/cgi - execute command for each file in list

 # Telescope